benwattsjones/AVR-Microcontroller-Tutorial/L1: Setup and LED on/README.md

  - Installation of the toolchain used
  - How to program the MCU using a raspberry pi
  - The basics of MCU programming and gcc-avr
- - Designing a circuit/code that will make an LED flash
+ - Designing a circuit/code that will make an LED turn on

 Installation (Raspbian)
 -----------------------